The new OneLogin Portal is our fastest end-user portal yet, focused on employee productivity and delightful user experience.

 All new customers get the new portal by default.

 To help existing customers migrate their users gracefully to the new portal, we provide a user policy setting that lets you try out the new portal with targeted groups of users before you roll it out to your entire organization.
-We anticipate that by February 28, 2018, we will require all users to switch to the new portal.
+Starting on February 28, 2018, we will be transitioning customers to the new portal.
+Between February 28th and March 31st existing OneLogin customers will be migrated to the new portal.

 What does the new portal offer?

 Running on a scalable Node.js architecture, with a UI written in React and UI elements served up using CloudFront CDN, the new portal is fast.